Making the Right Impression at an Interview

 Be Confident and Positive

-It’s very difficult to be confident at an interview, and you also don’t want to appear overly confident that you have the job.
+It’s very difficult to be confident at an interview, but similarly you also don’t want to appear overly confident.
 But be positive and convince yourself that you do have the skills and ability to do the job.
-If you can convince yourself then it will be much easier to convince someone else.
+If you can convince yourself, it will be much easier to convince someone else.

 If you can, avoid negative responses; your interviewer doesn’t want to hear about all the problems you had in your last role and it might create the impression that you are difficult to work with.